 Meals on Wheels will deliver meals on weekdays to housebound people for a minimal charge.
 You can contact them directly, but you need a referral from your doctor, social worker or community nurse.

 Home care services or domiciliary care services can provide practical help in the home.
 They can provide services such as respite, basic domestic help and personal care.
 Essential home and yard upkeep are sometimes available.
 Help is prioritised based on level of need and the cost of the service is adjusted according to individual circumstances.

 Cancer Councils around the country provide a variety of practical services to help you during treatment.
 Call the Helpline on 13 11 20 to find out what is available in your area.

 Having breast cancer doesn't necessarily mean you'll have to give up work.
 But you may need quite a lot of time off, and you may not be able to carry on completely as before, during your treatment.

 If you have cancer your employer is not allowed to discriminate against you because of your illness.
 They have a duty to make 'reasonable adjustments' to help you cope.
 Examples of these include:

 - allowing you time off for treatment and medical appointments

-- allowing flexibility with working hours, the tasks you have to perform or your working environment.
+- allowing flexibility with working hours, the tasks you must perform or your working environment

 The definition of what is 'reasonable' depends on the situation.
 For example, it may need to be determined how much it would affect your employer's business.